EnglundE/pasta-palace-ms2/README.md

 ------------
 ## Project Goal

-> The main goal for this project is to create a well designed, structured and interactive website with key features within the scope.
+> The main goal for this project is to create a well designed, structured and interactive website with key features within the scope (HTML, CSS and Javascript) to meet the customer needs.
 Structured and high quality code.
 > These goals will align with the overall business goals.

 ---

 ## User Experience (UX)

-## User stories to support Project Goal
+## User stories

 - ### First time Visitors Goals
 > 1.